ctsit/research-subject-mapper/README-dev.md

 Source code can also be cloned using command `git clone https://github.com/ctsit/research-subject-mapper.git`.
 Research Subject Mapper source code is now available for usage on the target machine.

 ### Requirements:
-To successfully run the Research Subject Mapper tool on the target machine please install below softwares before going any further.
+To successfully run the Research Subject Mapper tool on the target machine please install the software below before going any further.
 #### Install Python:
 Run ```sudo apt-get install python2.7``` on target machine
 #### Install below python packages